Hess Corporation: Locations

 Before the March 4, 2013 announcement of its withdrawal from refining and retail sales of petroleum products, Hess operated gas stations in Alabama, Arkansas, Connecticut, Delaware, District of Columbia, Florida, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Tennessee, and Virginia.

-In May 2014, Speedway LLC, a subsidiary of Marathon Petroleum Company, announced they would purchase Hess Corporation's retail business for $2.6 billion.
+In May 2014, Speedway LLC, a subsidiary of Marathon Petroleum Company, announced it would purchase Hess Corporation's retail business for $2.6 billion.
 Hess had 1,342 locations across the Eastern United States.
 The conversion from Hess branding to Speedway branding took place over the course of 2015.
 This also included all the WilcoHess locations, which Hess had acquired outright shortly before exiting the retail business.
-Subsequently, in 2016 Speedway and Pilot Flying J entered into a joint venture called PFJ Southeast LLC, which manages all of the former WilcoHess truck stops; the locations are managed by Pilot and were rebranded as either Pilot or Flying J.
+Subsequently, in 2016 Speedway and Pilot Flying J entered into a joint venture called PFJ Southeast LLC, which manages all of the former WilcoHess truck stops; the locations are managed by Pilot and were rebranded as either Pilot or Flying J. As of 2018, Hess locations remained in a few states including Connecticut and Pennsylvania.

-In 2021, 7-Eleven acquired Speedway from Marathon, bringing the former Hess locations in the fold.
+In 2021, 7-Eleven acquired Speedway from Marathon, bringing the former Hess locations into the fold.
 Due to antitrust reasons, the Federal Trade Commission forced 7-Eleven and Marathon to divest 291 Speedway locations to third party buyers; the majority of those locations were former Hess locations in Florida and New York, as well as several in California that Marathon had acquired in its 2018 acquisition of Andeavor.

-As of 2018, Hess locations remain in select states including Connecticut.
+Toy trucks

+In 1964, Hess Oil and Chemical began selling a toy tanker truck at its gas stations.
+This release would become a series of toy trucks and other vehicles released before Christmas each year, sold through gas station locations and online.